 - Insane Difficulty's Chrono Trigger - Lavos' Awakening (Hardtype)

 - JCE3000GT's SPC CT Insertions, containing 5 FF6 songs and 1 Radical Dreamers song

-- Laputan Machine's Fixes, which eliminate the randomness of Reptite Cave treasure, tweak Johnny's race mechanics, or offer better prizes for completing the race
+- Laputan Machine's Fixes, which eliminate the randomness of Reptite Cave treasure, fix textual bugs with racing rewards, or offer better prizes for completing the race

 - Level Zero (Difficulty Hack)

 - Reptite Redraw by C-Dude, which the appearance of the Reptites to more accurately reflect their depiction in the animated PSX scenes

 - Unsightly Pixel by Mike Ferrell (removes small stray light-brown pixel that exists on the town maps due to a graphic compression issue)

 Check out this page for speedrunning hacks.
 Mirrors: